Social Welfare

 4. A college-level, introductory course in statistics.
 This requirement must be satisfied prior to matriculation if you are offered admission.

 5. The equivalent of one full year of paid or voluntary experience related to social welfare or human services.
-For applicants to the "Strengthening Organizations and Communities" specialization, the recommended minimum experience requirement is two years.
 To satisfy the experience requirement for admission eligibility, all experience hours must be acquired by the application deadline.

 6. For international applicants from a country or political entity where English is not the official language, a satisfactory score on the TOEFL exam or other acceptable equivalent evidence of English language proficiency to do graduate work is required.